Maximum: 10 adults plus 2 child/children

 Below the pool there is a separate apartment with it's own parking and entrance where the owners live.
 They go in to the villa only on guest request or to maintain the swimming pool and garden in agreement with guests.

 First floor: Main entrance.
 Living room.
 Dining room.
 Kitchen.
-Bathroom.
+Shower room.
+Terrace.

-Second floor: Master suite with double bed, walk-in wardrobe & bathroom with Jacuzzi bath & shower.
-1 double bedroom with bathroom en-suite.
-1 double bedroom with sofa bed for 2 people & bathroom en-suite.
-Each bedroom on this floor has satellite TV, air conditioning, seating area and a terrace.
+Second floor: Master suite which includes a living room, sofa bed, bar area with fridge, terrace and door to a double bedroom, walk-in wardrobe & bathroom with Jacuzzi bath & shower.
+Double bedroom with shower room en-suite.
+Double bedroom with sofa bed for 2 people & shower room en-suite.

 Dubrovnik, in the extreme south of Croatia was proclaimed by Lord Byron to be the Pearl of the Adriatic.
 It really is a special place with magnificent marble streets and baroque buildings glistening in the sunshine.
 The main pedestrian area is lined with cafes and shops and has magnificent monuments at either end.
 The architecture is amazing with churches, monasteries, and museums and although Dubrovnik was badly damaged in the siege of the early 90’s, restoration has been painstaking and it is almost impossible to imagine that there was such extensive destruction.
 Beyond the city are the gorgeous beaches, densely wooded peninsulas and the turquoise Adriatic dotted with lush islands.